olsonpm/sqlite-to-rest/README.md

 By installing this library globally, you receive access to `sqlite-to-rest`.

-The CLI currently contains one command `generate-skeleton` which creates an initial bare-bones koa server from an existing sqlite database.1  This should help you get started.
+The CLI currently contains one command `generate-skeleton` which creates an initial bare-bones koa server from an existing sqlite database.
+This should help you get started.

 See `sqlite-to-rest --help` for more info.